styladev/magentoStylaConnect2/doc/configuration.md

 ![Styla New JS source](/doc/styla-plugin-client-scripts-magento2.png)
 If different set, **please update them**, then switch Developer Mode dropdown to **OFF again** and click the **Save Config** button top-right in order to use them.

+## Turn off http password-protection on API endpoints

+Styla sources product data from Magento REST API which is protected by OAuth.
+Our application cannot access the endpoints if they are in addition password-protected, which is a common solution for protecting development and stage environments on which the plugin is first installed.

+If your stage environment is password protected, please turn it off for `http://yourdomain/rest/v1*` where the enddpoints are located.

+Alternatively, turn password-protection on your stage altogether for the time Styla is using it.